4-Day Weather Forecast For Galena - NewsBreak

 4-Day Weather Forecast For Galena

-GALENA, KS(Updated at 8am ET)Here's your weather forecast for the next four days.
+GALENA, AK(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Light wind